No.1 Kodalu: Plot

+Rahul visit his grandfather after his mother Vagdhevi forbade him wanting his grandfather's land to start a business.
+Rahul befriends Saraswati.
+Seeing how Rahul and Saraswathi get along Rahul's grandfather encourages them to get married but Rahul refuses because he wants to marry educated women.
+Rahul eventually marries Saraswathi as it was the only way to make his dying grandfather to drink his medicines as he was having a heart attack.
+The land was shared between Rahul and Saraswati.

-The story revolves between two women, Vagdhevi and Saraswathi.
-Vagdhevi is a business entrepreneur, who is looking for an educated girl for her son Rahul.
-Saraswathi is an illiterate woman with a kind and good heart.
-After a series of consequences, Rahul marries Sarasu.
-He hides the truth from Vagdhevi and introduces her as maid and named as Vani.
+After a series of consequences, Rahul marries Saraswathi.
+He hides the truth from Vagdhevi and introduces her as maid named as Vani.
 Rahul educates her to get a good impression from Vagdhevi.
 Finally Vagdhevi accepts her as daughter-in-law.